mustafabawany/SocietyManagementSystem/README.md

 FAST Society Management System is a platform for all the socities in FAST where they can view, post, update and delete information related to their socieites.

 ## How to execute
-NOTE: You must have pip and python pre-installed in your system

 1. Clone this project on your local repository